CiscoDevNet/terraform-provider-dcnm/website/docs/r/interface.html.markdown

 * `pc_interface` - (Optional) list of port channel member interface for port-channel interface.
 * `access_vlans` - (Optional) access vlans for the port-channel interface.
 * `mode` - (Optional) mode for the port-channel interface.
 Allowed values are "on", "active" and "passive".
-* `bpdu_gaurd_flag` - (Optional) BPDU flag for the port-channel interface.
+* `bpdu_guard_flag` - (Optional) BPDU flag for the port-channel interface.
 Allowed values are "true", "false" and "no".
 * `port_fast_flag` - (Optional) port type fast flag for the port-channel interface.
 * `mtu` - (Optional) mtu for the port-channel interface.
 Allowed values are "jumbo" and "default".
 * `allowed_vlans` - (Optional) allowed vlans for the port-channel interface.
 Allowed values are "none", "all" or vlan ranges(1-200,500-2000,3000)